How To Transfer a Car Title in Texas

 1. Title Application and Signing

-As a seller, you must realize that if a signed title is not provided, there are chances that you are still liable for whatever offenses committed with the car.
+As a seller, if a signed title is not provided, you may still be liable for whatever offenses committed with the car.
 In Texas, nobody should attempt buying or selling a car if there are no titles.

 2. Confirmation and Documentation